bioperl/bioperl.github.io/howtos/Trees.md

 Constructing Trees
 ------------------

 There are many applications available to build phylogenetic trees.
-You can also build a tree using [Bioperl](Bioperl "wikilink") alone.
+You can also build a tree using [Bioperl] alone.

 Pairwise distances for all sequences in an alignment can be computed with and .
 There are several different methods implemented.
-For [DNA](wp:DNA "wikilink") alignments, Jukes-Cantor <cite>JukesCantor69</cite>, Juke-Cantor uncorrected, Kimura 2-parameter <cite>Kimura80</cite>, Felsenstein <cite>felsenstein81</cite>, Tajima-Nei <cite>TajimaNei84</cite>, JinNei <cite>JinNei90</cite>, and Tamura <cite>Tamura92</cite> are currently implemented.
+For [DNA] alignments, Jukes-Cantor <cite>JukesCantor69</cite>, Juke-Cantor uncorrected, Kimura 2-parameter <cite>Kimura80</cite>, Felsenstein <cite>felsenstein81</cite>, Tajima-Nei <cite>TajimaNei84</cite>, JinNei <cite>JinNei90</cite>, and Tamura <cite>Tamura92</cite> are currently implemented.
 In addition, for coding sequences, synonymous and non-synonymous counts can be computed with the [pairwise_kaks.pl](http://cvs.bioperl.org/cgi-bin/viewcvs/viewcvs.cgi/bioperl-live/scripts/utilities/pairwise_kaks.PLS?rev=HEAD&cvsroot=bioperl&content-type=text/vnd.viewcvs-markup).
 For Protein sequences alignments only Kimura <cite>Kimura93</cite> is currently supported although other methods will be added.

 To use these methods simply initialize a statistics module, and pass in an alignment object () and the type of distance method to use and the module will return a matrix object of pairwise distances.
 The code example below shows how this could be done.

 Given the matrix of pairwise distances one can build a phylogenetic tree using 2 methods provided in the .
-Simply request either Neighbor-Joining (NJ) trees or Unweighted Pair Group Method with Arithmetic Mean ([UPGMA](wp:UPGMA "wikilink")) clusters.
+Simply request either Neighbor-Joining (NJ) trees or Unweighted Pair Group Method with Arithmetic Mean ) clusters.
 There are caveats with these methods and whether or not the distances are additive.
 The method `check_additivity` in is provided to calculate whether or not additivity holds for the data.

-The following is a basic code snippet which describes how to use the pairwise distance and tree building modules in [BioPerl](BioPerl "wikilink") starting with a DNA alignment file from clustalw.
+The following is a basic code snippet which describes how to use the pairwise distance and tree building modules in [BioPerl] starting with a DNA alignment file from clustalw.
 Note that there is also a module.

 ```perl